 - Benefit from the heritage and expertise we have developed as the UK's longest-established American Studies programme.

-- Ranked 3rd in the UK for American Studies (Complete University Guide 2022).
+- In the UK top 10 for American Studies (Complete University Guide 2023).

 We are pleased to announce that we are returning to hosting on-campus open days in the summer and autumn.

 Please see open days for the dates, registration, and other information.

 If you're a prospective student, you can also find out more about student life by chatting with our student ambassadors at a time that suits you, and ask any questions you may have about life at Manchester.